bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 25°
-- broken clouds
+- scattered clouds
-- 75% humidity
+- 77% humidity
-- 26 mph wind
+- 10 mph wind
 - 0.06 inches of precipitation in the past 24 hours

 ## Temperature History